nault22e/ECR-Business-Card/README.md

 	3b.
 Download a JPG or PNG of your QR code

 	3c.
-Because the image needs to be of type .eps, use an online JPG/PNG to EPS converter (i.e. https://image.online-convert.com/convert-to-eps)
+Because the image needs to be of type .eps, use an online JPG/PNG to EPS converter (e.g., https://image.online-convert.com/convert-to-eps)

 	3d.
 Download the eps file and rename it too qrcode.eps